 Aluminum channel extrusions

-Channel extrusions are to support framing for roll-formed products.
+Aluminum channel extrusions are to support framing for roll-formed products.
 These are ideal for applications of light frames, window frames, car bumpers, light poles, and many more.
 Their high conductivity of heat makes them versatile.
 Industries like manufacturing, electronics, medical and automotive are the major users, along with aerospace, construction, and industrial manufacturing.

 Aluminum Extrusion Tube Profiles

 There are numerous tube profiles that can be extruded.
 It works with hot, cold, and warm extrusion processes.
 Generally, the shape of aluminum extrusion tube profiles is cylindrical but they can be square, rectangular, and in any shape.
-Aluminum extrusion joints, aluminum cabinet extrusions, aluminum framing extrusions, aluminum framing components, and aluminum extrusion rails are some more types of extruded aluminum profiles.
+Aluminum extrusion joints, aluminum cabinet extrusions, extruded aluminum framing, aluminum framing components, and aluminum extrusion rails are some more types of extruded aluminum profiles.
 In some cases, two-part aluminum extrusions are used for manufacturing the complete product.

 GET HIGH-QUALITY CUSTOM ALUMINUM EXTRUSIONS